 Setting up an executive office

-Once you have obtained your construction license in Vietnam, you also need to set up an executive office at the project’s location before you can begin with the construction.
+Once you have obtained your construction license in Vietnam, you also need to set up an executive office at the project’s location before you can begin construction.

 The executive office must have a:

 - phone and fax number

 Once it is set up, you must send a formal notice on the establishment to the Department of Construction.